7 Reasons Why You Should Definitely Visit Brindisi

 Another must-see is the Roman column, standing tall in a small piazza at the end of a flight of steps.
 The Roman Column was erected in the 2nd century AD to mark the end of the Appian Way, an ancient road that connected Rome to Brindisi.
 The column is a testament to Brindisi’s importance as a trading port towards Greece and the East during ancient times.

-A private tour of the historic center of Brindisi is a good option if you want to be sure not to miss the main landmarks and if you want to learn more about this overlooked Italian city.
+A private tour of Brindisi’s historic center is a good option if you want to see the main landmarks and learn more about this overlooked Italian city.

 2. The laid-back lifestyle along the pretty waterfront